zhizhizhizhizhi/tp/docs/UserGuide.md

 ### <a name="editing"></a>3.1.
 Editing the glossary
 #### <a name="add"></a>3.1.1.
 Adding a flashcard: `add`

 Adds a flashcard to the glossary.
+You can use this to expand your glossary.

 Format: `add g/<GERMAN PHRASE> e/<ENGLISH PHRASE> d/[<DIFFICULTY>] s/[<GENDER>] [t/<TAG>]}`